Should You Buy or Rent?

 +

-The break-even point — when buying becomes financially better than renting and investing — typically ranges from 4 to 10 years depending on your local market, mortgage interest rate, home appreciation, and how rent compares to your monthly payment.
-In high-cost cities with low appreciation, it can take 7–10 years.
-In appreciating markets with competitive rates, it can be as short as 3–4 years.
-Use the exit strategy simulator above to find your exact break-even year based on your specific numbers.
+The break-even point typically ranges from 4 to 10 years depending on your local market, mortgage rate, appreciation, and rent vs ownership cost.
+In high-cost cities with low appreciation it can take 7-10 years.
+In appreciating markets with competitive rates it can be as short as 3-4 years.
+Use the exit strategy simulator above to find your exact after-tax break-even year.

 Is buying a home always better than renting?